Discovering foods: A whole new world!

 How to introduce potential allergens?

 We suggest you offer one allergen at a time, waiting 3 days before introducing another allergen.
 This way, you will be able to look for any symptom of an allergic reaction and know exactly which food was in cause.
 You can offer non-allergen food at the same time.
 For example, you could introduce scramble eggs with chopped tomatoes and parsley flakes.
 In this case, the allergen is the egg, but you can introduce tomatoes and parsley at the same time as these food are not major allergens.
 If an allergic reaction occurs, it would likely be due to the ingestion of the egg.
+Be aware of products that can contain more than one allergens: infant cereals (wheat, milk powder), or bread (wheat, milk, eggs, sesame, etc).

 Offer one allergen at a time, repeated over 3 days and monitor any symptoms